Wildlife of Costa Rica

 Arrival to the Juan Santamaria International Airport, San José, where you will be met by a Travel The Unknown representative and transferred to your hotel.
 The rest of the day is free for you to relax or explore San José at your own pace.

-Overnight in Hotel Presidente, San José
+Overnight in Gran Hotel Costa Rica by Hilton, San José

 Meal plan: n/a